Snowflake-Labs/schemachange/README.md

 # The name of the default schema to use.
 Can be overridden in the change scripts.
 snowflake-schema: null

+# The Snowflake Authenticator to use.
+One of snowflake, oauth, externalbrowser, or https://<okta_account_name>.okta.com
+snowflake-authenticator: null

+# Path to file containing private key.
+snowflake-private-key-path: null

+# Path to the file containing the OAuth token to be used when authenticating with Snowflake.
+snowflake-token-path: null

+# Override the default connections.toml file path at snowflake.connector.constants.CONNECTIONS_FILE (OS specific)
+connections-file-path: null

+# Override the default connections.toml connection name.
+Other connection-related values will override these connection values.
+connection-name: null

 # Used to override the default name of the change history table (the default is METADATA.SCHEMACHANGE.CHANGE_HISTORY)
 change-history-table: null

-# Define values for the variables to replaced in change scripts
+# Define values for the variables to replaced in change scripts. vars supplied via the command line will be merged into YAML-supplied vars
 vars:
   var1: 'value1'
   var2: 'value2'